TABLEALL

 石かわ

 Steeped in Japanese aesthetics and hospitality, Kagurazaka Ishikawa interlaces seasons, produce and space for a perfectly relaxing and memorable dinner.
-With a beaming smile to welcome you, this three-star Michelin kaiseki cuisine is created from a place of great warmth and love.
+With a beaming smile to welcome you, this three-star kaiseki cuisine is created from a place of great warmth and love.
 Chef Ishikawa’s own career has been filled with hardship, but deep love for his staff and guests drives the passion that can be savored in every delicious bite.

 Tucked behind Bishamon Temple down a small street of Kagurazaka, turn from the narrow laneway to find a dark wooden passage.
 The stone path has been purified with water for your arrival, according to Shinto traditions.
 Adorned in dark calligraphy ink with the characters for ‘Kagurazaka Ishikawa’, traditional umbrellas hang ready to assist guests in the event of a downpour, the first of many touches showing that at Ishikawa, the customers comfort is paramount.